-Matched betting involves placing a series of bets to profit from free bets and bonuses.
+Matched betting is simple.
+Place a series of bets to profit from free bets and bonuses.

 Matched betting is also known as ‘no-risk betting’ or ‘arb betting’.